stepanv/hackathon-pdf-to-jpeg/README.md

 Microservices:

 1. UI
-2. PDF Split (splits PDF per each page) (Currently, PDF Split performs even the services as described at 3. and 4.
+2. PDF Split (splits PDF per each page) + zipper and Google Cloud storage uploader
-3. (not yet implemented) Conversion (parallel conversion of a single page PDF to a JPG)
+3. (UPDATED at 5:20 PST December 15 2016) Conversion (parallel conversion of a single page PDF to a JPG) per each
-4. (not yet implemented) Zipper & Storage uploader (to gather all the resulting JPGs and iterative zipping)